 The Guide to Robinson College Gardens is available from the Porters’ Lodge.
 This includes garden history, a suggested gardens tour and lists of the main larger plants and trees together with maps and photographs, including our outdoor artworks.

-The cost is £4 each.
-All net proceeds (i.e. after printing costs are deducted) go to the National Gardens Scheme Charities listed below:
+The cost is £5 each.
+All net proceeds go to the National Garden Scheme Charities listed below:

 For details see:

-Macmillan Cancer Support, funding care units, Macmillan nurses and other vital professionals.
+Macmillan Cancer Support, £18 million has been donated since 1984 funding care units, 150 Macmillan nurses and other vital professionals.

 Hospice UK is the national charity for hospice care for the terminally ill, as well as their families, carers and friends.